-This is the liquid that is used to school the air in your home, and if it leaks and becomes a gas it can be incredibly harmful to your health – even going so far as to be fatal.
+This is the liquid that is used to school the air in your home, and the refrigerant leaks and becomes a gas it can be incredibly harmful to your health – even going so far as to be fatal.

 Causes of a Leaking Air Conditioner

-There are several things that can cause your air conditioner to leak, and each of them should be checked over by a licenced professional if you do not feel comfortable looking at it yourself.
+There are several things that can cause your air conditioning unit to leak, and each of them should be checked over by a licenced professional if you do not feel comfortable looking at it yourself.

 But before you check your air conditioning unit over, make sure it is switched off and disconnected from the mains.

 A clogged drain line is the most common cause of a leaking air conditioners.

 When your air conditioner is cooling your home, it accumulates moisture inside the unit.
 This moisture also brings dirt particles from the air along with the moisture droplets.
 Both the dirt and the droplets are supposed to be flushed away by the unit.

 But if the unit hasn’t been cleaned regularly, this dirt piles up in the drain line, reducing the efficiency of the unit, and even becoming ideal for mould growth.

 When this dirt emulsifies, it will clog the line, so the only way to escape is through the air outlet.
 When this occurs, refrigerant leaks happen.